 A typical day in the gym might look like this: walk in the door, get in a quick warm-up on the treadmill, jump right in to your various weight training exercises (one after the other), grab a quick cool down and head out the door.
 There’s absolutely nothing wrong with this routine.
 But I would like to suggest that there is a richer experience to be had just underneath the surface.

-“Normally we push through life and miss what’s available to us in every moment.
-When we’re present, we sense much more than when we’re caught up in our heads…Being in the present moment is the only place in which we can sense all that is available to us.” – Doug Silsbee (Presence Based Coaching).
-Aliveness is an internal state in which we are fully awake, devoting great attention to our present moment-by-moment experience.
-Because we can only truly live one moment at a time – this moment right now – it makes sense to be as alive as possible in order to have the richest life experience we can.
-In addition to that, this level of attention and aliveness actually contributes to a sense of connection with our “why” – the reason we exercise or pursue any goal that we undertake – which in turn helps us to create and sustain motivation to press on.
+Doug Silsbee, the founder of Presence-Based Coaching, says, “Normally we push through life and miss what’s available to us in every moment.
+When we’re present, we sense much more than when we’re caught up in our heads…Being in the present moment is the only place in which we can sense all that is available to us.”
+Aliveness is an internal state in which we are fully awake, devoting great attention to our present experience.
+Because we can only truly live one moment at a time, it makes sense to be as alive as possible in order to have the richest life experience we can.
+In addition to that, this level of attention actually contributes to a sense of connection with our “why” – the reason we exercise or pursue any goal that we undertake – which in turn helps us to create and sustain motivation to press on.
 There are a few simple ways to access this aliveness.
 Let’s review one of those now.

 Feel free to let me know how it goes at firstname.lastname@example.org!